 Hair Transplants Liverpool

-How does Direct Hair Implantation Transplants Work?
+How Does the Direct Hair Implantation Technique Work?

 At Cosmetic Surgery of The Royal Liver Building, a CQC-registered clinic, we offer advanced FUE hair transplant procedures.
 Our surgeon Dr. Waqas uses direct hair implantation with a specialist implanter pen, which allows precise control over the angle, depth, and placement of grafts.